-- A certification amount of \$150,000 applies to a Part 70 licensee who is authorized to possess or use unsealed special nuclear material - in amounts greater than 10 but less than or equal to 10 times the applicable quantities of Appendix B to Part 30 (reproduced above) or - for a combination of isotopes, if R divided by 10 is greater than 1 but if R divided by 10 is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - A certification amount of \$750,000 applies to a Part 70 licensee who is authorized to possess or use unsealed special nuclear material in amounts exceeding the limit applicable to the \$150,000 certification amount, as stated above, but - in amounts greater than 10 but less than or equal to 10 times the applicable quantities of Appendix B to 10 CFR Part 30, or - for a combination of isotopes, if R divided by $10^4$ is greater than 1 but if R divided by $10^5$ is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - A certification amount may not be used for a Part 70 license authorizing the possession or use of unsealed special nuclear material in amounts exceeding the limit applicable to the \$750,000 certification amount, as stated above.
+- The middle level prescribed amount of \$150,000 applies to a Part 70 licensee who is authorized to possess or use unsealed special nuclear material - in amounts greater than 10 but less than or equal to 10 times the applicable quantities of Appendix B to Part 30 (reproduced above) or - for a combination of isotopes, if R divided by 10 is greater than 1 but if R divided by 10 is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30).

+- The highest level prescribed amount of \$750,000 applies to a Part 70 licensee who is authorized to possess or use unsealed special nuclear material in amounts exceeding the limit applicable to the \$150,000 prescribed amount, as stated above, but - in amounts greater than $10^4$ but less than or equal to $10^5$ times the applicable quantities of Appendix B to 10 CFR Part 30, or - for a combination of isotopes, if R divided by $10^4$ is greater than 1 but if R divided by $10^5$ is less than or equal to 1 (when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30). - A prescribed amount may not be used for a Part 70 license authorizing the possession or use of unsealed special nuclear material in amounts exceeding the limit applicable to the highest level prescribed amount (\$750,000), as stated above.
 These licensees must prepare DFPs, as discussed in Section A.3. - No financial assurance is required for a Part 70 license authorizing the possession or use of unsealed special nuclear material in amounts less than or equal to 10 times the applicable quantities of Appendix B to 10 CFR Part 30 or, for a combination of isotopes, if R divided by 10 is less than or equal to 1 when R is defined as the sum of the ratios of the quantity of each isotope to the applicable value in Appendix B to 10 CFR Part 30.
 No financial assurance is required for licensees possessing only special nuclear material in sealed form.

-A.2.2 Preparing the Certification Statement
+A.2.2 Preparing the Certification of Financial Assurance

-Licensees who use certifications of financial assurance prepare a certification statement.
-In the certification statement, the licensee certifies that it has obtained financial assurance in the appropriate certification amount and provides the details needed to verify that the certification amount is accurate under NRC regulations.
+All licensees who are required to provide financial assurance must prepare a certification of financial assurance.
+In the certification of financial assurance, the licensee certifies that it has obtained financial assurance in the appropriate amount and provides the details needed to verify that the amount is accurate under NRC regulations.
 As discussed above, these details include the license type and the types and amounts of materials authorized by the license.

-The model wording for certification statements that is presented in Section A.2.4 is acceptable to NRC staff.
-Although other wording may also be satisfactory, all certification statements should clearly identify the licensee, the license number, the type of license (e.g., Part 30), the types and amounts of materials authorized by the license (including specific isotopes where applicable), the appropriate certification amount, and a certification that the information presented in the statement is accurate.
+The model wording for certifications of financial assurance presented in Section A.2.4 is acceptable to NRC staff.
+Although other wording may also be satisfactory, all certifications of financial assurance should clearly identify the licensee, the license number, the type of license (e.g., Part 30), the types and amounts of materials authorized by the license (including specific isotopes where applicable), the appropriate amount of financial assurance, and a certification that the information presented in the statement is accurate.